Observations and opinions concerning zoos, evolution, nature conservation and the way we treat/support the ecosystems which are supposed to serve us.

 A short video on youtube called The True Story of Ustad T-24, by Indian wildlife filmmaker Sandesh Kadur, presents evidence of T-24 as a proven man-eater.
 It is a compilation of footage taken over the last five years.
 Beware, it contains graphic images of T-24's victims:

-For less graphic but more beautiful scenery from the Ranthambore Tiger Reserve I have included the video below from Warren Pereira, featuring T-24.
-In his narrative Pereira provides a different perspective on T-24’s aggressive behaviour towards man:
+For less graphic but more beautiful scenery from the Ranthambore Tiger Reserve I have included the trailer of the documentary made by Warren Pereira on T-24's aggressive behaviour towards man:

 On Mongabay.com Apoorva Joshi reports on the ongoing debate: